-You are further instructed the law allows the Defendant to testify in his own behalf at this phase of the trial, but a choice on his part not to do so is not a circumstance against him and no presumption can be indulged in by the jury for a choice on his part not to do so.
-You are instructed in this case not to consider, discuss or even refer to the choice on the part of the Defendant not to testify during your consideration of this case.
+You are further instructed the law allows the defendant to testify in his own behalf at this phase of the trial, but a choice on his part not to do so is not to be considered as a circumstance against him and no presumption can be indulged in by the jury for a choice on his part not to do so.
+You are instructed in this case not to consider, discuss, or even refer to the choice on the part of the defendant not to testify during your consideration of this case.